materialscloud-org/discover-mc3d-react/public/contributions/superconductivity.md

 - The smearing value (_Smearing-q_) refers to the _"degaussq"_ input variable in EPW and is the smearing over q in the electron-phonon coupling in meV.
 - The Fermi window refers to the states around the Fermi level included in the superconducting calculation, expressed in eV.
-- Number of Wannier functions: Importantly, these are Wannier functions for states around the Fermi level and therefore states deep into the the valence or conduction band are sometimes not calculated.
+- Number of Wannier functions: Importantly, these are Wannier functions for states around the Fermi level and therefore states deep into the valence or conduction band are sometimes not calculated.
-- _Following convention $\omega^{\textrm{max}}$ refers to the maximum phonon frequency computed with density functional perturbation theory (DFPT)._
+- Following convention $\omega^{\textrm{max}}$ refers to the maximum phonon frequency computed with density functional perturbation theory (DFPT).

+---

-References and Further reading:
+### References and Further reading:

 [^1]:
     _If using this work be sure to cite:_ Marnik Bercx, Samuel Poncé, Yiming Zhang. _et al._ Charting the landscape of Bardeen-Cooper-Schrieffer superconductors in experimentally known compounds. arXiv:2503.10943 (2025).